gluckzhang/ctf-jwt-token/README.md

 docker run --rm -p 8080:8080 gluckzhang/ctf-jwt-token
 ```

-After that the website is avaliable via `http://localhost:8080`.
+After that, the website is available via `http://localhost:8080`.

 ### Build The Docker Image by Yourself